pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 Note that a reveal.js slide show can also be converted to a PDF by printing it to a file from the browser.

-To produce a Powerpoint slide show, type
+To produce a PowerPoint slide show, type

     pandoc habits.txt -o habits.pptx